hermonochy/QuizMaster/README.md

 3. Start the environment.`source ./bin/activate`
 4. Install tkinter.`sudo apt-get install python3-tk`
 5. Install packages in `requirements.txt`.`pip3 install -r requirements.txt`
-6. Run either Quiz Creator or Quiz Game (see below).

 ### Quiz Creator

 ![](images/QM2.png)

 1. Run quizcreator by opening QuizMaster (instructions below) and clicking "Make a quiz".
-2. Use it to manage and create quiz questions.The add button can add questions.
-As it is multiple choice, you need to give a correct awnser and wrong awnsers, seperating them with commas.Afterwards, save it.
+2. Use it to manage and create quiz questions.
+The add button can add questions.
+As it is multiple choice, you need to give a correct awnser and wrong awnsers, seperating them with commas.
+Afterwards, save it.
 Format is json.

 ### Quiz Game

 ![](images/QM1.png)

-In a command line window, enter `./quiz` to start the code in linux, or `run.bat` for windows.
-Note for linux users: There is a bug that makes some buttons unresponsive when the v.env. is activated.
-Press either `Play a Quiz` or `Make a Quiz` in the homepage. `Make a Quiz` will open Quiz Creator, `Play a Quiz` will allow you to choose a quiz and you can play!
-You can either press the number given to the awnser or, if you don't have a keyboard, click on the awnser.
+In a command line window, enter `./run.sh` to start the code in linux, or `run.bat` for windows.
+Note for linux users: There is a bug causing some buttons to be unresponsive when the v. env. is activated.
+Press either `Play a Quiz` or `Make a Quiz` in the homepage. `Make a Quiz` will open Quiz Creator, `Play a Quiz` will allow you to choose a quiz to play!
+You can either press the number given to the answer or, if you don't have a keyboard, click on the awnser.
 Remember, you only have a few seconds!

 ![](images/QM3.png)